amelia-bryant/SMII/tutorial_sheets/04_planar_dynamics_ans.md

 - Inertia from different axes

 **Tips**
-- With lots of directions and taking forces from different locations, make sure you don't get mixed up
+- With lots of directions and taking forces from different locations, make sure you don't get mixed up.
-- aka please draw them out trust me and mark on where your origin is
+- aka please draw them out trust me and mark on where your origin is.
-- I include circle arrows to indicate which direction the moments are taken around
+- I include circle arrows to indicate which direction the moments are taken around.
-- Sometimes part a and b have to be solved in different orders
+- Sometimes part a and b have to be solved in different orders.
 <br>

 ## Question 1